moloy900/toolesy/pages/disclaimer.md

     <div class="disclaimer-content">
       <section class="disclaimer-section">
         <h2>General Information</h2>
-        <p>The information, tools, and services provided on <strong>SEO Tools Hub</strong> — including but not limited
+        <p>The information, tools, and services provided on <strong>ToolEsy</strong> — including but not limited
           to Text Tools, Image Tools, Video Tools, Calculators, Converters, PDF & Document Tools, and Miscellaneous Converters — are for general informational, educational, and personal use only.</p>

         <p>We make every effort to ensure the accuracy and reliability of the content and tools available on our
           website.
-However, <strong>SEO Tools Hub</strong> makes no warranties, guarantees, or representations of any kind, whether express or implied, about the completeness, accuracy, reliability, suitability, or availability of the website or the information, products, or services contained on the site.</p>
+However, <strong>ToolEsy</strong> makes no warranties, guarantees, or representations of any kind, whether express or implied, about the completeness, accuracy, reliability, suitability, or availability of the website or the information, products, or services contained on the site.</p>
       </section>